Contract Shark is a framework for testing smart contracts written in Solidity. By framework we mean a library with some conveniences.

 });

-There is also the skip method which prevents a test to be performed, and the only method which includes itself into the test process but excludes all other tests.
+method which includes itself into the test process but excludes all other tests.

-Tests can be nested using the spec method.
+Tests can be nested using the spec

 const colors = new Spec();